ccoff/ccoff.github.io/content/a-modest-mouse.md

 <img src="images/breadboard-proof-of-concept.jpg" alt="Image: Breadboard proof of concept" width="320" height="240" />

 The webcam detected it easily, and basic software tracking using [OpenCV](https://www.opencv.org) looked promising (more on this below).
-Stray IR and light from windows, overhead lights, and other sources was a problem though.
+Stray IR and light from windows, overhead lighting, and other sources was a problem though.
 I needed a pass filter for IR wavelengths that I could put over the webcam lens, and [this 808nm-1064nm wavelength IR pass filter](https://www.aliexpress.com/item/9mm-Filter-Lens-Filtering-against-400nm-750nm-Pass-808nm-1064nm-IR-InfraRed-Laser-Only/32278589551.html) seemed the perfect size at 9mm diameter:

 <img src="images/ir-pass-filter.jpg" alt="Image: IR pass filter" width="320" height="240" />